BY 2030, 30% OF OUR PROJECT-RELATED ROLES WILL BE REPRESENTED BY WOMEN

-In developing and post-conflict areas, the involvement of women in the workplace lowers drastically whether due to cultural restrictions, no education or lack of opportunity, or family members not supporting the mobilisation of a women to work in a dangerous work environment.
-By presenting potential female hires to clients – and creating welcoming and safe environments for all – together with our clients we can balance the gender scales by 2030.
+In developing and post-conflict areas, the involvement of women in the workplace lowers drastically.
+Yet, we know that the participation of women across all facets of society, including the workplace, is central to realizing gender equality and creating more peaceful and prosperous countries.
+By presenting potential female hires to clients, and creating welcoming and safe environments for all, together with our clients we can advance gender equality in the workplace by 2030.

 Number of female candidates who have signed up with CTG since the launch of Female First

 The percentage of CTG’s female staff working on humanitarian projects in Somalia

 Awards CTG has won for our efforts promoting women empowerment in conflict settings

 We have implemented and signed up to the Women Empowerment Principles (WEPs) in all our eligible offices.
 We continue to use our influence in the local communities we work within both at headquarters and in our field offices.

 We use a three-pronged approach to encourage the employment of more women in the field.

 We boost the number of suitable candidates in our database through online and outreach campaigns, developing partnerships with local universities, and training women through our Committed to Good Curricula.